-1.16 Discipline Committees
+1.17 Discipline Committees

-The Chair of a Discipline Committee is appointed by BC Soccer, a District Association or League-in-Membership or Club.
+- 1.17.1 Independence An individual who serves of a Judicial Body (Discipline, Appeal, Protests) should not at the same time be a Director or serve on any other committee of BC Soccer, or the local governing body equivalent.
+1.17.12 General The Chair of a Discipline Committee is appointed by BC Soccer, a District Association or League-in-Membership or Club.
 Discipline Chairs must familiarize themselves with the Standards and Policy and the Discipline Sanction Policy.
 A Discipline Committee has a responsibility to investigate any formal complaint brought to their attention or on information that becomes available to it that is indicative of misconduct.
 A Discipline Committee will consist of the Discipline Chair and two other members, who may be either appointed or elected.
-A Discipline Committee is charged with the obligations to:

-- 1. Uphold the principles of natural justice and duty to act fairly. - 2.
+A Discipline Committee is charged with the obligations to: - 1.
+Uphold the principles of natural justice and duty to act fairly. - 2.
 Ensure that the meeting process is free of bias, impartial and unprejudiced. - 3.
-Provide adequate prior notices of hearing that identify the critical issues and contain sufficient information for respondents to be able to participate meaningfully in the decision-making process.

-- 4. Ensure a fair hearing where the respondent is given a reasonable opportunity to represent themselves in person. - 5.
+Provide adequate prior notices of hearing that identify the critical issues and contain sufficient information for respondents to be able to participate meaningfully in the decision-making process. - 4.
+Ensure a fair hearing where the respondent is given a reasonable opportunity to represent themselves in person. - 5.
 That the committee members genuinely consider the respondents submissions in making decisions. - 6.
 Inquire into all allegations of misconduct and to hold hearings when necessary. - 7.
 To conduct such hearings in accordance within the provisions of the BC Soccer Discipline Rules and the discipline policy and procedure regulations as may be updated from time to time. - 8.
 To appoint discipline hearing committees as may be required from time to time to deal with specific issues. - 9.
 To determine the disposition of all discipline matters brought before the committee. - 10.
-Meet in accordance with a schedule as established by the Association and District Association or League-in-Membership or Inter-district League. - 11.
-Keep a written record of decisions rendered. - 12.
+Meet in accordance with a schedule as established by the Association and District Association or League-in-Membership or Inter-district League.

+- 11. Keep a written record of decisions rendered. - 12.
 Shall report the decisions of the District Association or League-in-Membership in accordance with committee reporting policy. - 13.
 All committees, District, Inter District or League shall report all decisions to the Association, by the on-line reporting system or as otherwise specified by BC Soccer and shall retain all records of discipline hearings for a period of seven years. - 14.
 Each season, every District, League or Inter-District League or combination of either through interlock, shall forward the name and contact information of the chairperson and members of their Discipline Committee to the Chairperson of the BC Soccer Judiciary Committee as soon as such names is available. - 15.
 At the end of each playing season, every District, League or Inter-District League or combination of either through interlock, shall forward a report of discipline issued to the Chairperson of the BC Soccer Judiciary Committee.